 Breast cysts are a benign (not cancerous) condition.
 They are one of the most common causes of a breast lump and can develop in one or both breasts.

-Breast cysts are believed to develop naturally as the breasts change with age, due to normal changes in hormone levels.
+Breast cysts are believed to develop naturally as the breasts change with age due to regular changes in hormone levels.
 It is common to have more than one cyst.

-The breasts are made up of lobes (milk-producing glands) and ducts (tubes that carry milk to the nipple), which are surrounded by glandular, fibrous, and fatty tissue.
+The breasts are made up of lobes (milk-producing glands) and ducts (tubes that carry milk to the nipple) surrounded by glandular, fibrous, and fatty tissue.
 Sometimes fluid-filled sacs develop in breast tissue; these are breast cysts.

-Although you can develop breast cysts at any age, they are more common in women over the age of 35.
-They develop more often as women approach menopause and usually stop after a woman has passed menopause.
+Although you can develop breast cysts at any age, they are more common in women over 35.
+They create more often as women approach menopause and usually stop after a woman has passed menopause.

 Women who use hormone replacement therapy (HRT) after menopause can also develop cysts.